Is Snowboarding Hard? Here’s The Harsh Truth…

 Therefore, my first experience putting on a board was just at the bottom of the hill by the lifts.
 And let me tell you that was STRESSFUL.

-There were people everywhere, I caused a skier to fall, and the snow was very uneven.
 We didn’t really have a choice but if I were to do it again, I would have found an actual learner’s area to rip off that bandaid.

 It is very important to learn in a stress-free and safe environment.
 Pick a place with a lot of open space to fall and where a child skier isn’t going to cut right in front of you.